Juglans regia, feuilles séchées de noyer, getrocknete Walnussblätter, hojas secadas de nogal, duilleoga gallchnó thriomaithe

 Try one more time?
 I have plenty of frozen and dried pits, but will maybe save these for an upcoming workshop rather than risk being buried under piles of pink skeins.
 I’ ve tried, Mary Ellen, I’ve tried…

 Punica granatum, écorce de grenade, Granatapfelschale, cáscara de granada, craiceann pomegranáit

 I used 200% wof on wool, and chose the bits of rind with the reddest colouring.
 The alkaline modifier (skeins 3 & 4) darkended the colours, whilst the acid modifier (5 & 6) lightened them.
-Skeins 1, 3 & 5 demonstrate that no modifier is required.
+Skeins 1, 3 & 5 demonstrate that no mordant is required.
 Each shade obtained is, however, worthy in its own right and in real life all are far more vivid.